fmatter/cariban_irregular_1/README.md

 ## A comparative account of intransitive verbs with conservative first person forms in Cariban
-A comparative study of conservative first person markers in 9 Cariban languages.
+This repo contains data, code, and manuscript for a diachronic and functional study of verbs with conservative first person markers in 9 Cariban languages.
 More info about the study in general can be found here:

 * [Abstract](documents/talks_abstracts/extensions_SLE_abstract.pdf)